lakshita25bai10514-design/digital-literacy-project/README.md

 # Digital Literacy Project

-This repository contains my Digital Literacy Project submission for [Your Course Name].
+This repository contains my Digital Literacy Project submission for CSE0001 – Digital Literacy.

 All required tasks are completed and organized into separate folders: